 - solicitors and prosecutors within the ODPP

-- a member of the police or other government services
+- a member of the police or other government agencies

 You can also make a referral yourself if you are a victim or witness.

-After WAS receives a referral, staff will make contact to determine the support and involvement required.
+After the WAT receives a referral, a Witness Assistance Officer will make contact to determine the support and involvement required.